-Sociology is a branch of science that deals with social relationships, social interaction and culture.
+Sociology is the scientific study of society, including patterns of social relationships, social interaction and culture.
 It uses critical analysis to study human behavior.
-Study of sociology ranges from personal to global level.
 Issues such as gender identity, behavioral aspects of an individual, family issues and religious faith are studied under personal level and global level involves the study of economic development, poverty, rise in population etc. In between these extremes, societal considerations such as discrimination, education, business firms, crime, poverty and wealth falls under sociology.

 Skills required in order to pursue a career in Sociology: